ananyaraman22/Weather-App/README.md

 # Weather-App
-A weather website using html css and js
+A Simple weather app using html css and js